Ash258/Shovel-Ash258/README.md

 - Observe blocks structure from [Template][Template]
 - Script Blocks
     - **ALWAYS** escape path in script blocks (unless it's variable; path variables must be strings)
+    - Indent code as you would normally do.
     - Comments
         - Indent with 4 spaces.
         - Append space after `#`